 Anxiety and depression have a lot of similarities.
-While the two are clearly separate conditions with separate causes, both of them are affected by life stress, both have a genetic component, and both relate to neurotransmitter dysfunction.
+While the two are clearly separate conditions with separate causes and symptoms, both of them are affected by life stress, both have a genetic component, and both relate to neurotransmitter dysfunction.

-So it should come as no surprise that many people that suffer from bipolar disorder also have anxiety.
-Below, we'll explore how bipolar disorder can cause anxiety as a symptom and when you have two separate disorders.
+So it should come as no surprise that many people that suffer from bipolar disorder – one of the most common and unique of all depression disorders - also have anxiety.
+Below, we'll explore how bipolar disorder can cause anxiety as a symptom, how anxiety can contribute to bipolar disorder, and when you have two separate disorders.

 Learn to Control Your Anxiety